-This configuration allows you to download OS X software update catalogs and packages from a local server instead of going to Apple's servers.
+The configuration described here allows you to download macOS software update catalogs and packages from a local server instead of going to Apple's servers.
 You may consider this scenario if you want to minimize the Internet traffic in your organization.

-When this configuration is used, OS X updates are installed on Mac computers as follows:
+When this configuration is used, macOS updates are installed on Mac computers as follows:

-- 1 OS X software update catalogs and packages are hosted by a local web server (see Hosting OS X Update Locally and Setting the Download URL below). - 2 Parallels OS X Software Update Point downloads software update catalogs from the local web server and then imports them into WSUS. - 3 WSUS is synchronized with SCCM, so the administrator can view and deploy OS X updates using the Configuration Manager console. - 4 The SCCM administrator selects which updates they want to install on Mac computers and deploys them. - 5 Mac computers download software update catalogs from Parallels OS X Software Update Point and then download software update packages from the local web server. - 6 The deployed updates are silently installed on a Mac.
-If an update requires a Mac restart, the Mac user will have a choice to postpone the installation. - 7 A Mac user can also check for available updates using the standard OS X functionality and install any of them.
-Please note that in this scenario the OS X Software Update service running on a Mac will use update catalogs that were downloaded from Parallels OS X Software Update Point (not the catalogs from Apple's servers).
+- 1 macOS software update catalogs and packages are hosted by a local web server (see Hosting macOS Update Locally and Setting the Download URL below). - 2 Parallels OS X Software Update Point downloads software update catalogs from the local web server and then imports them into WSUS. - 3 WSUS is synchronized with SCCM, so the administrator can view and deploy macOS updates using the Configuration Manager console. - 4 The SCCM administrator selects which updates they want to install on Mac computers and deploys them. - 5 Mac computers download software update catalogs from Parallels OS X Software Update Point and then download software update packages from the local web server. - 6 The deployed updates are silently installed on a Mac.
+If an update requires a Mac restart, the Mac user will have a choice to postpone the installation. - 7 A Mac user can also check for available updates using the standard macOS functionality and install any of them.
+Please note that in this scenario the macOS Software Update service running on a Mac will use update catalogs that were downloaded from Parallels OS X Software Update Point (not the catalogs from Apple's servers).
 Software update packages will be downloaded from the local web server.

-Hosting OS X Updates Locally and Setting the Download URL
+Hosting macOS Updates Locally and Setting the Download URL

 Parallels Mac Management allows you to use locally hosted software update catalogs and packages, but does not include functionality that replicates them on a local server.
-To host software update catalogs and packages locally, you will need to use the Apple's OS X Server or a third-party software that can replicate them.
+To host software update catalogs and packages locally, you will need to use the Apple's macOS X Server or a third-party software that can replicate them.
 Replicated catalogs and packages can then be served by a local web server, so Mac computers can download them via HTTP.

 Depending on the software that you are using to replicate software update catalogs and packages, the local URL for downloading them may be different.
-For example, if you are using the Apple's OS X Server (a physical Apple computer with OS X Server as the operating system), the URL may look like the following:
+For example, if you are using the Apple's macOS Server (a physical Apple computer with macOS Server as the operating system), the URL may look like the following:

-'''

 http://myhost.example.com:8088/index.sucatalog

-'''